fruce-ki/utility_scripts/README.md

 ### sequtilities.py

 Custom utility functions related to Bioinformatics sequence analysis.
-Works as library or script. (python 2.7.3)
+Works as library or script.

 Library and script: